$\overline{M}_{0,n}$ is not a Mori Dream Space: Proof of Theorem

 \section{Proof of Theorem \ref{asdasdaqwf}}

 \begin{proposition} Let $\pi:\,N\to N'$ be a surjective map of lattices (finitely generated free $\Z$-modules) with kernel of rank $1$ spanned by a primitive vector $v_0\in N$.
-Let $\Gamma\subset N_\bQ$ be a finite set of rays such that the rays $\pm{R_0}$ spanned by $\pm{v_0}$ are not in~$\Gamma$.
+Let $\Gamma$ be a finite set of rays in $N_{\bR}$ spanned by elements of $N$, such that the rays $\pm{R_0}$ spanned by $\pm{v_0}$ are not in~$\Gamma$.
 Let $\cF'\subset N'_\bR$ be a complete simplicial fan with rays given by $\pi(\Gamma)$.
 Suppose that the corresponding toric variety $X'$ is projective (notice that it is also $\bQ$-factorial because $\cF'$ is simplicial).
 Then

 (A) There exists a complete simplicial fan $\cF\subset N_\bR$ with rays given by $\Gamma\cup\{\pm R_0\}$ and such that \begin{itemize} \item the corresponding toric variety $X$ is projective; \item the rational map $p:\,X\dashrightarrow X'$ induced by $\pi$ is regular; \item each cone of $\cF$ maps onto a cone of $\cF'$. \end{itemize}